-Units issued are recorded at the offer price, determined by the Management Company for the applications received by the distributors during business hours on that date.
-The offer price represents the Net Asset Value per unit as of the close of the business day plus the allowable sales load, provision for transaction costs and any provision for duties and charges, if applicable.
-The sales load is payable to the Management Company as processing fee.
+Units are issued at the offer price determined at the close of business when the funds in respect of purchase of units are realised.
+The offer price represents the net asset value per units at the end of the day plus the allowable front end load.
+The front end load is payable to the Management Company as processing fee.
 Issue of units is recorded upon realisation of related funds.

-Units redeemed are recorded at the redemption price, applicable to units for which the distributors receive redemption applications during business hours on that day.
-The redemption price represents the Net Asset Value per unit as of the close of the business day less any backend load, any duties, taxes, charges on redemption and any provision for transaction costs, if applicable.
+Units redeemed are recorded at the redemption price prevalent during the day on which the units are redeemed.
+The redemption price represents the net asset value per unit as of the close of the business day less any back end load.
 Redemption of units is recorded on acceptance of application for redemption.